kranthi419/Explore-RAG/README.md

 ### Fusion

 Fusion retrieval combines vector search and BM25 search results using a weighted sum to retrieve the most relevant documents.

+### Sub Query Decomposition

+Sub Query Decomposition (SQD) is a technique that decomposes the query into sub-queries and retrieves documents based on the sub-queries.

 ## Contributing